lwf/bosun-monitor.github.io/configuration.md

 #### Required

 * tsdbHost: OpenTSDB relay destination.
-Should specify both host and port: `tsdb-host:4242`.
-Defaults to port 80 if no port specified.
+Can specify both host and port: `tsdb-host:4242`.
+Defaults to port 4242 if no port specified.

 #### Optional